Amazon Suspensions for Code of Conduct Violations: 5 Things to Check Right Now

 If the wording stays the same and all patterns indicate manipulation, you’re going to face scrutiny for trying to cut to the front of the line.

-B) Do your competitors have better knowledge of Amazon internal teams than you do?
+B) Do your competitors have a better knowledge of Amazon internal teams than you do?
 Do they know where and how to contact abuse prevention teams?

 If they have their own account manager or their own contacts within performance and other teams, you have a worthy adversary who reports you.

 C) If you use these measures to attack a competitor, then let’s forget about Amazon for a second.
-Do you know they won’t be able to retaliate in kind, and damage you more than you could hurt them?
+Do you know they won’t be able to retaliate in kind and damage you more than you could hurt them?
 Think about this before you join the race to the bottom.

 Keep in mind, buying from a competitor to report their counterfeit version of your product is one thing, and that can be proven fairly easily in a test buy.
 Buying from them for black hat purposes, whether or not you’re the one making the buy, is exactly the kind of bad conduct that this policy seeks to eliminate.